Keita Endō

-Keita Endō (遠藤 渓太, Endō Keita) is a Japanese professional footballer who plays as a winger for J1 League club FC Tokyo and the Japan national team.
+Keita Endō (遠藤 渓太, Endō Keita) is a Japanese professional footballer who plays as a winger for J1 League club Kashiwa Reysol and the Japan national team.

 Club career

 Yokohama F. Marinos

 Keita made his league debut for Yokohama against Albirex Niigata on 12 March 2016.
 He scored his first goal for the club against Gamba Osaka on 30 September 2017, scoring in the 89th minute.

 Union Berlin

 On 25 July 2020, Endō joined Union Berlin on a season-long loan deal with the option to buy.
 He was expected to join Union Berlin on a permanent basis at the end of the 2020–21 season.
 He made his league debut for Union against Mainz 05 on 2 October 2020.
 He scored his first goal for Union against Arminia Bielefeld on 7 November 2020, scoring in the 3rd minute.

 Loan to Eintracht Braunschweig

 On 19 July 2022, Endō joined Eintracht Braunschweig on a season-long loan from Union Berlin.
 He made his league debut against Heidenheim on 23 July 2022.
 On 8 July 2023, it was announced that the loan-deal was extended until 30 June 2024.